$150.00 – $280.00

 - Hand-wound with our “Sectioning” technique for unique, dynamic tone

 - Hand-built fiberboard Bobbins for unrivaled quality control

 - 10-Year Warranty on manufacturing defects

-The Split Jazz Bass sounds like a single coil Jazz Bass pickup, only thicker and darker.
+The Split Jazz Bass sounds like a single-coil Jazz Bass pickup, only thicker and darker.
 As soon as you plug in, you’ll notice the hum-free tone.
-Designed with a pronouced midrange, expect a thicker, beefier tone.
+Designed with a pronounced midrange, expect a thicker, beefier tone.
 You’ll find these pickups speak what you tell them to – soft and quiet, or digging in.
 Our Split Jazz Bass Pickups, provide authentic Jazz Bass tone with better articulation.
 We hand-wind these pickups using our unique formula to give them exceptional balance and tone.
 We offer (3) winding options to help you determine the perfect tone:

 - For an era-authentic 60’s tone, use our “Stock Wind”, or, choose “N/A” under output preference

 - For a thicker midrange and fewer highs, choose +5%.
 This will reduce the highs by 5%, and increase the lows and mids by 5%.

 - If you’re looking for a little cleaner tone, use our -5% wind.
 This will increase the highs by 5%, and decrease the mids by 5%.